 Take an inventory of your interests

 Approach your scholarship search as a treasure hunt.
 There's one for almost every passion.
 For example, an interest in the food and retail industries could qualify you for $8,000 courtesy of the National Growers Association.
-If you actually like clowning around, Clowns of America International has an educational scholarship (and probably a bright red nose, too) just for you!
+If you need help finding scholarships, Scholaroo has you covered with it's extensive list of scholarships.

 Contact your college (or high school) guidance office